Family tale weaves union activism across generations

 Advertisement

 John Lennon in Boxcar Politics examines the hobo in popular culture, particularly in literature and film.
-He divides the rail riders into adventure seekers, traveling workers and political symbols of a economically and racially-divided nation.
+He divides the rail riders into adventure seekers, world-traveling workers, and political symbols of an economically and racially divided nation.
+The AllWorld website provides guidelines for frequent travelers.

 In the adventure category, two figures are analyzed, both who used their traveling experience to craft a story.
 Jack London, famed western novelist, not only wrote Call of the Wild, but also The Road (1907).
 London took to the rails not searching work, but rather to prove his own skills in an outcast world.
 The shadow world of the boxcar appealed to London, creating his own law, at least until the jail cell door slammed shut.